 Cats were introduced to Australia in 1788.
-They now cover the entire Australian mainland except for fenced areas built to exclude cats, and are present on most larger islands.
+They are now found throughout Australia, in all habitats except for fenced areas built to exclude cats, and are present on most larger islands.
 About 2.1 million feral cats live in natural environments in Australia.
 Over 0.7 million feral cats live in our towns and cities, and there are approximately 3.8 million pet cats in Australia.
 The numbers of both feral and pet cats in our towns and cities are increasing as the human population grows and residential areas expand.